sillybytes/sillybytes/posts/whats_wrong_with_java.md

 # Java sits in a dead spot

-As we've seen, Java is mostly a low level programming language that doesn't really provide the benefits of one, while at the same time it pretends to be a high level language and fails miserably.
+As we've seen, Java is mostly a low level programming language that doesn't really provide the benefits of one, while it pretends to be a high level language and fails miserably.

 This leads to the current situation: